stevegt/grokker/README.md

-Experiment with variations on these mappings -- you might emphasize more recent context by including the previous two paragraphs as part of the query, or the most recent 50 lines, or the output of `git diff`, etc.  (Future versions of grokker are likely to help with this by timestamping individual document chunks and prioritizing more recent edits, but that's likely to wait for the key-value db rewrite mentioned below.)
+Experiment with variations on these mappings -- you might emphasize more recent context by including the previous two paragraphs as part of the query, or the most recent 50 lines, or the output of `git diff`, etc.  (Future versions of grokker may help with this by timestamping individual document chunks and prioritizing more recent edits.)

+In practice, as of this writing I either hit <leader>g to highlight and use the current paragraph as the GPT query, or I use <Shift-V> to highlight several paragraphs for more context, and then run `:'<,'>!grok qi`.
+Works.

 ## Tell me more about the `-g` flag